-Score explanation: The WSU School of Nursing and Spokane Health Sciences Campus held a symposium on 4/12/22 called Our Global Climate Crisis - What Can and Should Healthcare Do?
-A Keynote event for the Inaugural Butterfield Endowment Lecture by Dr. Elizabeth Schenk, Executive Director of Environmental Stewardship at Providence.
+- The WSU School of Nursing and Spokane Health Sciences Campus held a symposium on 4/12/22 called Our Global Climate Crisis What Can and Should Healthcare Do?
+A Keynote event for the Inaugural Butterfield Endowment Lecture by Dr. Elizabeth Schenk, Executive Director of Environmental Stewardship at Providence. - CAHNRS hosted a conference called Extension Action in a Changing Climate on 7/12/22 covering WA state climate change topics, local outreach programs, and climate research.